Image Demoireing in RAW and sRGB Domains: Introduction

-The aforementioned methods are developed to remove moiré patterns in the standard RGB (sRGB) domain, as depicted in Fig.~\ref{fig:introduction}(a).
+The aforementioned methods are developed to demoiré in the sRGB domain, as depicted in Fig.~\ref{fig:introduction}(a).
 While this scheme seems to be the most direct approach, its effectiveness is limited in removing moiré patterns from complex scenes.
-The reason for this limitation probably lies in the deterioration of moiré patterns in the RAW domain, caused by the nonlinear operation during the Image Signal Processor (ISP) process, such as demosaicing.
-Prior researches consequently suggest that eliminating moiré patterns in the RAW domain is more efficient than performing demosaicing in the sRGB domain~\cite{yue2022recaptured, yue2023recaptured}.
-Due to the easy accessibility of RAW data in both smartphones and digital cameras, utilizing it for image demoiréing can be both feasible and advantageous.
+The reason for this limitation probably lies in the fact that the nonlinear operations in ISP such as demosaicing deteriorate the moiré patterns originally in the RAW domain.
+Many schemes consequently suggest that eliminating moiré patterns in the RAW domain is more effective than performing demoiréing in the sRGB domain~\cite{yue2022recaptured, yue2023recaptured}.
+Due to the easy accessibility of RAW data in modern smartphones and DSLR cameras, image demoiréing in RAW domain can be both feasible and advantageous.
 RDNet~\cite{yue2022recaptured} is the pioneering study that investigates image demoiréing in the RAW domain.
-The researchers explore the demoiréing of RAW images using an encoder-decoder and class-specific learning approach, followed by the utilization of a pre-trained ISP for the RAW to sRGB domain conversion process, as depicted in Fig.~\ref{fig:introduction}(b).
-Nevertheless, relying exclusively on RAW data can lead to color cast in the restored images due to the absence of essential information in the ISP.
+They explore the demoiréing of RAW images using an encoder-decoder and class-specific learning approach, followed by the utilization of a pre-trained ISP for the RAW-to-sRGB conversion, as depicted in Fig.~\ref{fig:introduction}(b).
+Nevertheless, relying exclusively on RAW data can lead to color cast due to the uncertainty during RAW-to-sRGB conversion.